Kali Ma and the Garland of Arms began as a solo project for Jami Kali.

 As a child in Louisiana, Kenny Wayne Shepherd grew up surrounded by music.

-With the influence of a radio DJ for a father, the blues musician picked up his first toy guitar around 4 years old, and his first real guitar at 7 after seeing Stevie Ray Vaughn perform live.
+With the influence of a radio DJ for a father, the blues musician picked up his first toy guitar around 4 years old, and his first real guitar similar to a GS Mini-e Koa at 7 after seeing Stevie Ray Vaughn perform live.

 “Seeing (Vaughn) was really when I was like, ‘I want a real guitar so I can do this,’” Shepherd said.
 “I spent several years just sitting around, playing guitar and learning, practicing.
 By the time I was 13, I was on stage.
 I didn’t really realize that I wanted to do this for a living at the time, but I loved music.”